PurpleHexagon/Lettus-Grow-Test/README.md

 1) get it working :)

-2) fix any failig tests.
+2) fix any failing tests.

 3) Add an estimated yield and estimated harvest date to tray data.